neha-kay/Kiko-plus/_posts/2017-06-02-life-perspective.md

 A major project fell through?
 Your fault, you should have assigned it to someone with more commitment to making it happen.

 ### Deep, seemingly intractable problems are often entirely solvable or manageable.
-There are two possible views on seemingly intractable problems:
+There are two possible views on seemingly intractable problems --- a fixed mindset versus a growth mindset:

+##### A Fixed Mindset
-> "I've decided my acne is never going away"*
+> "I've decided my acne is never going away."

 or

-> "I've come to terms with the fact that I'm going to be insecure about X / have low self-esteem in that area"*
+> "I've come to terms with the fact that I'm going to be insecure about X / have low self-esteem in that area."

-versus
+or

+> "I'm just bad at math."

+##### A Growth Mindset

 > "I know there's a solution to my acne.
 I just have to find it.
-I may have to try 30 products to find The One, but it's surely out there"*
+I may have to try 30 products to find The One, but it's surely out there"

 or

 > "I know I'm super insecure about X/have low self-esteem about it.
 And there is a way to get over it.
-I'll probably have to read a hundred books to find the 1 page that explains it, but in any case, the solution is out there -- I just have to dedicate the time to find it."*
+I'll probably have to read a hundred books to find the 1 page that explains it, but in any case, the solution is out there -- I just have to dedicate the time to find it."

+or

+> "With enough practice, I can get better at math."

-I strongly believe in the latter - that solutions do exist for really hard problems -- it's just a matter of time (sometimes years) to find them.
+I strongly believe in the latter - that solutions __do__ exist for really hard problems -- it's just a matter of time (sometimes years) to find them.

+__I strongly believe that achievement is more a function of how you play the cards you have than a function of how the cards were dealt.__

 ### The only thing you can do in life is not make the same mistakes over and over again.